Have you ever heard of emulsifying essential oils?

 When Do You Need an Essential Oil Emulsifier?

-Typically you would use an essential oil emulsifier when making an aromatherapy spray, but there are other applications when you would also need an emulsifier, such as for a lotion, cream, or some other water-based products such as house cleaners, or this DIY Hair Growth Blend (the water-based method), or this DIY Hair Spray.
+Typically you need an essential oil emulsifier when making something that will go on the body, like an aromatherapy spra, body lotion, cream, or some other water-based products such as house cleaners.
+Some examples on my site are this DIY Hair Growth Blend (the water-based method), or this DIY Hair Spray or Homemade Body Spray.

 - Blending an essential oil with a carrier oil

-- Blending an essential oil with any other fat, as in when making this Homemade Body Cream
+- Blending an essential oil with any other fat, as in this Homemade Body Cream

 Conclusion

-When dealing with essential oils, you are working with powerful products so safety is important.
+When dealing with essential oils, remember that you’re working with powerful substances, so safety is important.

-If you're wondering what essential oils I use for my family, read my series on the best essential oils, or you can skip to the end where I announced my choice.
-There are a lot of comments but they are full of good information as well.
+To find out what essential oils I use for my family, read my series on the best essential oils, or you can skip to the end where I announced my choice.
+There are a lot of comments to weed through, but there are a lot of great nuggets of information there.

 Have you ever used an Emulsifier with Essential Oils?